Administrative divisions of North Korea

 The administrative divisions of North Korea are organized into three hierarchical levels.
 These divisions were created in 2002.
 Many of the units have equivalents in the system of South Korea.
-At the highest level are nine provinces and four special municipalities.
+At the highest level are nine provinces and four special cities.
+(Note: Following the formal abandonment of peaceful reunification goals in 2024, the government of North Korea no longer maintains administrative claims over the territory of South Korea as 'unrecovered' provinces.)
 The second-level divisions are cities, counties, and districts.
-These are further subdivided into third-level entities: towns, dongs (neighborhoods), ris (villages), and workers' districts.
+These are further subdivided into third-level entities: towns (ŭp), neighborhoods (tong), villages (ri), and workers' districts (rodongjagu).

 The three-level administrative system used in North Korea was first inaugurated by Kim Il Sung in 1952, as part of a massive restructuring of local government.
 Previously, the country had used a multi-level system similar to that still used in South Korea.

 (The English translations are not official, but approximations.
-Names are romanized according to the McCune-Reischauer system as officially used in North Korea; the editor was also guided by the spellings used on the 2003 National Geographic map of Korea).
+Names are romanized according to the McCune-Reischauer system as officially used in North Korea; the editor was also guided by the spellings used on the 2003 National Geographic map of Korea.)